Argentine peso: History

 Amounts in earlier pesos were sometimes preceded by a "$" sign and sometimes, particularly in formal use, by symbols identifying that it was the specific currency in use at the time, for example "$ m/n100" or "m$n100" for pesos moneda nacional.
-The peso introduced in 1992 is just called peso (until 2002, peso convertible), and is written preceded by a "$" sign only.
+The currency introduced in 1992 was called peso convertible, simplified to just peso in 2002.
+A value in pesos is written with a preceding "$" sign only.
 Earlier pesos replaced currencies also called peso, and sometimes two varieties of peso coexisted, making it necessary to have a distinguishing term to use, at least in the transitional period; the 1992 peso replaced a currency with a different name, austral.